 - · Putnam International Capital Opportunities Fund seeks long-term capital appreciation.
-The fund normally invests in common stocks of companies outside the United States that are believed to have favorable investment potential.
-It primarily invests in equities of small-to mid-capitalization issuers, however, it can invest in companies of any size.
-The fund may also invest in securities issued in both developed and emerging markets. - T. Rowe Price Blue Chip Growth Fund seeks long-term growth of capital; income is secondary.
+The fund invests in common stocks of companies outside the United States that are believed to have favorable investment potential.
+It invests mainly in developed countries, but may invest in emerging markets.
+The fund may also use derivatives, such as futures, options, certain foreign currency transactions warrants and swap contracts for both hedging and non-hedging purposes. - T. Rowe Price Blue Chip Growth Fund seeks long-term growth of capital; income is secondary.
 The fund will normally invest at least 80% of assets in the common stocks of large and medium-sized blue chip growth companies.
 These are firms that are well established in their industries and have the potential for above-average earnings growth.
 It focuses on companies with leading market position, seasoned management and strong financial fundamentals.
-While the fund invests most assets in U.S. common stocks, it may also purchase other securities including foreign stocks, futures and options. - T. Rowe Price Retirement Strategy Funds seeks the highest total return over time consistent with an emphasis on both capital growth and income.
+While the fund invests most assets in U.S. common stocks, it may also purchase other securities including foreign stocks, futures and options. - · T. Rowe Price Retirement Strategy Funds seeks the highest total return over time consistent with an emphasis on both capital growth and income.
 The funds invest in a set of underlying T. Rowe Price mutual funds representing a variety of asset classes and investment styles.
 Each fund's asset mix becomes more conservative both prior to and after the respective stated target date as time elapses.
 Once a fund reaches its most conservative planned allocation, approximately 30 years after its stated target retirement date, its allocation to stocks will remain fixed at approximately 20% of assets.
 The remainder will be invested in 60% fixed income securities and 20% short-term securities. - · Vanguard Mid Cap Index Fund seeks to track the performance of a benchmark index that measures the investment return of mid-capitalization stocks.
-The fund employs a passive management investment approach designed to track the performance of the MSCI US Mid Cap 450 Index, a broadly diversified index of the stocks of medium-size U.S. companies.
+The fund employs an indexing investment approach designed to track the performance of the MSCI US Mid Cap 450 Index, a broadly diversified index of the stocks of medium-size U.S. companies.
 It attempts to replicate the target index by investing all, or substantially all, of assets in the stocks that make up the index, holding each stock in approximately the same proportion as its weighting in the index. - · Vanguard Small Cap Index Fund seeks to track the performance of a benchmark index that measures the investment return of small capitalization stocks.
-The fund employs a passive management investment approach designed to track the performance of the MSCI US Small Cap 1750 Index, a broadly diversified index of the stocks of smaller U.S. companies.
+The fund employs a an indexing investment approach designed to track the performance of the MSCI US Small Cap 1750 Index, a broadly diversified index of the stocks of smaller U.S. companies.
 It attempts to replicate the target index by investing all, or substantially all, of assets in the stocks that make up the index, holding each stock in approximately the same proportion as its weighting in the index.